JLZ22/Rugby-Simulation/README.md

 ## Approach

-1. gaTo gain intuition on the problem and potentially observe patterns, I am starting with a brute force approach where I am keeping track of which players oscillate.
+1. To gain intuition on the problem and potentially observe patterns, I am starting with a brute force approach where I am keeping track of which players oscillate.